 It is great to see this area getting attention, along with recognition that investment in some areas can lead to significant gains in others.
 As Stevens et al (2014) noted; “More staff may be needed to facilitate SSC in the operating room and in recovery (Dabrowski 2007); however, one medical centre discovered that when they implemented immediate SSC, it reduced staff workload because of mothers having fewer breastfeeding challenges during their hospital stay (McKeever & Fleur 2012).”

 I found a couple of elements of these papers really interesting in relation to recent discussions on this site and my facebook page.
-One was the question of positioning, which I wrote about in this post sharing Suzanne Colson’s recent paper, and the other relates to the use of baby hats in the birth room.
-The latter topic is coming up more and more often, and I need to write about it…
+One was the question of positioning, which I wrote about in this post sharing Suzanne Colson’s recent paper, and the other relates to the use of baby hats in the birth room, which is something that is increasingly being challenged.

 Immediate or early skin-to-skin contact after a Caesarean section: a review of the literature.